Highlights of this tour

 The museum house also contains a rich collection of drawings and documents.
 Of great interest the wooden model for the facade of San Lorenzo ( that was never built) and the model for the chariot on which the statue of David was carried from Piazza della Signoria to the Academy in 1873.

-Michelangelo’s Florence goes on passing by Piazza della Signoria and Piazza del Duomo
+On the Tracks of Michelangeloes moves on passing by Piazza della Signoria and Piazza del Duomo